-We will all complete our time sheets with accurate dates, hours worked, overtime, vacation, sick, and/or holiday time taken.
+We will all complete our time sheets with accurate dates, hours worked, overtime, vacation, sick and/or holiday time taken.
 Accurate reporting of time worked is the responsibility of every employee.
 All time worked is to be billed to the correct project or charge number.
-Improper charging of time on customer contracts could be considered fraud.